-“Every once in a while we are asked to help someone understand the reasons why a specific product addresses a hazard,” Patrick Michels, president of W.S.
-Safety Technologies and seller of temporary fall protection barriers says.
-“They want an explanation for making sure they follow their due diligence….”
-For this reason we have developed our Why Series to answer the question before you even ask it.
-Three product types that account for most inquiries are: access ladders, guardrails and skylight protectors.
-In this article we will discuss skylights.
+For this reason, we have developed our Why Series to answer the question before you even ask it.
+Three product types that account for most inquiries are roof access ladders, roof guardrail systems, and skylight covers.
+In this article, we will discuss skylights.

 People Falling Through Skylights: An Unnecessary Expense